ghl3/SpontaneousSymmetry/pages/stats/distributions.markdown

 - The sample mean is gaussian distributed
 - Th sample standard deviation is Chi-Squared distributed
-- The sample man is independent of the sample standard deviation
+- The sample mean is independent of the sample standard deviation

-Thus, the distribution of $t$ follows the distribution of a gaussian divided by the distribution of a chi-squared (with n degrees-of-freedom)
+Thus, the distribution of $t$ follows the distribution of a gaussian divided by an independent distribution of a chi-squared distributed variable (with n degrees-of-freedom)

 $$t \sim \frac{Z}{\sqrt{U/n}}$$

-The distribution of this quantity, known as the student's t distribution, can be calculated by starting with the PDF distributions for a gaussian and for a chi-squared and applying the laws of probabilistic transformation.
+The distribution of this quantity, known as the student's t distribution (with n degrees of freedom), can be calculated by starting with the PDF distributions for a gaussian and for a chi-squared and applying the laws of probabilistic transformation.

 - http://www.math.ntu.edu.tw/~hchen/teaching/StatInference/notes/lecture35.pdf